Lingua franca: Historical lingua francas

 Old Church Slavonic, an Eastern South Slavic language, is the first Slavic literary language.
 Between 9th and 11th century, it was the lingua franca of a great part of the predominantly Slavic states and populations in Southeast and Eastern Europe, in liturgy and church organization, culture, literature, education and diplomacy, as an Official language and National language in the case of Bulgaria.
 It was the first national and also international Slavic literary language (autonym словѣ́ньскъ ѩꙁꙑ́къ, slověnĭskŭ językŭ).
 The Glagolitic alphabet was originally used at both schools, though the Cyrillic script was developed early on at the Preslav Literary School, where it superseded Glagolitic as the official script in Bulgaria in 893.
 Old Church Slavonic spread to other South-Eastern, Central, and Eastern European Slavic territories, most notably Croatia, Serbia, Bohemia, Lesser Poland, and principalities of the Kievan Rus' while retaining characteristically South Slavic linguistic features.
 It spread also to not completely Slavic territories between the Carpathian Mountains, the Danube and the Black Sea, corresponding to Wallachia and Moldavia.
-Nowadays, the Cyrillic writing system is used for various languages across Eurasia, and as the national script in various Slavic, Turkic, Mongolic, Uralic, Caucasian and Iranic-speaking countries in Southeastern Europe, Eastern Europe, the Caucasus, Central, North, and East Asia.
+Nowadays, the Cyrillic writing system is used for various languages across Eurasia, and as the national script in various Slavic, Turkic, Mongolic, Uralic, Caucasian and Iranic-speaking countries in Southeast Europe, Eastern Europe, the Caucasus, Central, North, and East Asia.

+The Polish language was a lingua franca, important both diplomatically and academically in Central and Eastern Europe.
+Tomasz Kamusella notes that "Polish is the oldest, non-ecclesiastical, written Slavic language with a continuous tradition of literacy and official use, which has lasted unbroken from the 16th century to this day."
+Polish evolved into the main sociolect of the nobles in Poland–Lithuania in the 15th century.
+The history of Polish as a language of state governance begins in the 16th century in the Kingdom of Poland.
+Over the later centuries, Polish served as the official language in the Grand Duchy of Lithuania, Congress Poland, the Kingdom of Galicia and Lodomeria, and as the administrative language in the Russian Empire's Western Krai.
+The growth of the Polish–Lithuanian Commonwealth's influence gave Polish the status of lingua franca in Central and Eastern Europe.

-The Mediterranean Lingua Franca was largely based on Italian and Provençal.
+The Mediterranean Lingua Franca was largely based on Northern Italy's languages and secondarily on Occitano-Romance languages.
 This language was spoken from the 11th to 19th centuries around the Mediterranean basin, particularly in the European commercial empires of Italian cities (Genoa, Venice, Florence, Milan, Pisa, Siena) and in trading ports located throughout the eastern Mediterranean rim.

 During the Renaissance, standard Italian was spoken as a language of culture in the main royal courts of Europe, and among intellectuals.
-This lasted from the 14th century to the end of the 16th, when French replaced Italian as the usual lingua franca in northern Europe.
 Italian musical terms, in particular dynamic and tempo notations, have continued in use to the present day.